tienbui1508/ArtStore/README.md

 132. Implement the role based authorization
 133. Add a refund feature

+## Improve performance

+134. Add caching to the API
+     Set up caching in the API
+     Create attribute
+     Invalidate the cache
+135. Add lazy loading to angular
+     Move some routes to the components in features folder

 # 3. Things learned and practiced

 - Repository pattern